Python Tuples Sets

 Sets

-A set is an unordered collection of unique items.
+A set is a collection of distinct elements stored without any specific order.
 Sets are mainly used when you need to store unique elements and perform operations like union, intersection, and difference.

 Characteristics of Sets